Cosmic9Studios/pixelynx-api/README.md

 ### MinIO

 1. Navigate to http://localhost:9000 to access MinIO.
 This is what you'll be using for asset storage for development.
 The credentials are: `access_key` and `secret_key`.
-2. Once logged in create a bucket named `c9s-assetstore` and inside there create a folder named `robot`.
+2. Once logged in create a bucket named `c9s-assetstore` and another bucket named `c9s-mediastore`
-3. Inside the robot folder add a `.glb` file and any image (the name of the files don't matter)

 ### Vault